Henriette Renié: Personal life

 While Henriette was in her teens, the family spent summers in Étretat, Normandy, and Henriette had a rare chance to interact with people her age.
 She was mutually attracted to one of her brother's friends but decided she could not sacrifice her art and career to living with him.
 She also rejected marrying Henri Rabaud three years later.
 Henriette also paid for her brothers' riding, because they were not making much money in the military.

 In addition to supporting her brothers as officers, she paid for a new harp for herself.
 Still, though she was struggling financially, she refused to take a commission on the many harps she picked for her students at Erard, and sometimes gave lessons for free.
 As a teenager, Renié worked constantly and had only one friend, Hasselmans's daughter, who was also her student.
 Later on, she became close to the Chevillards, especially his nearly blind wife, a singer and a spiritual inspiration for Renié.

 Shortly before World War I, Renié became friends with the family of one of her students, Marie-Amélie Regnier.
 After winning the Premier Prix and being introduced to Théodore Dubois, Marie-Amélie swore that Renié would be the godmother of her first child.
 During the war, Renié undertook the family's financial support.
 When the war was over, Marie-Amélie got married and presented Renié her goddaughter, and because Marie-Amélie's husband, Georges Pignal, was an engineer who was frequently absent because of contracts in Morocco, the child spent more time with her grandmother and godmother than her parents.
 In 1923, Renié helped Louise Regnier (Marie-Amélie's mother) buy a portion of a house.
 She moved in with the Regniers, along with her brother François, shortly after her mother died.
 In 1934, Louise Regnier died and left the goddaughter, Françoise, in Renié's devoted care.
-Sometimes, Renié would ride in back of Françoise's motorcycle.
+Sometimes, Renié would ride pillion on Françoise's motorcycle.
 Despite Marie-Amélie's former gratitude and Renié's generosity to the family, the former pupil was a hostile housemate and tried to evict the Reniés, but Françoise fought her family to save Renié from financial ruin.

 Renié was deeply religious and when the Third Republic was trying to separate the church and state, she ostentatiously wore a gold cross to show her support.
 Because of this, the government kept a file on her, as they did for all citizens they considered enemies of the regime.
 She was generally assertive with her beliefs; she also tore down German propaganda posters despite the fears of her friends and students.